 Third lie: “No translation can be inspired.”
 The liar has just denied more than 100 verses in the New Testament in any set of Greek manuscripts, from any “family,” in any time, by anybody, any place, anywhere.
 There are more than 100 quotations of the Old Testament in the New Testament, which were originally written in Hebrew and then TRANSLATED into Greek.
 If you say “no translation could be inspired,” you’ve thrown more than 100 verses out of the New Testament in all the manuscripts, including the “original manuscripts.”
 The “original manuscripts” of the New Testament were written in Greek, and their Old Testament quotations were TRANSLATIONS of the Hebrew.
 (Ruckman, Peter.
 "The Sound Mind."
 Bible Believers' Bulletin, May 2008, p.
 14)

 When the statement "no translation can be inspired" is made in theological discussions, in virtually every case it would be in the context of translations that were done since the Bible was written.
+Ruckman knows this.
 So for Ruckman to accuse the person making the statement of being a liar is part of his unethical tactics.
 What Ruckman is doing is as unreasonable as accusing a person of being a liar for referring to an aircraft "black box" by its common name, even though in recent decades the color has changed to yellow or orange to make it easier to spot when searching a crash site.

 It is likely that Ruckman came up with his double inspiration argument sometime after 1972, as it is not mentioned in his books The Bible Babel, (1964) The Christian’s Handbook of Manuscript Evidence, (1970) nor Satan's Masterpiece: The New ASV (1972).
 Up till the early 1970's, Ruckman said very little along the lines of the KJV being "given by inspiration of God" or inspired.
 This changed drastically with his double inspiration argument coupled with his new twist on interpreting 2 Tim.
 3:16 later in the decade (See Ruckman's self-serving interpretation for 2 Timothy 3:16).